-4.2.1 Exposure to Unhealthful Indoor Air There are currently no statewide data that we believe sufficiently track the quality of indoor air.
+4.2.1 Exposure to Unhealthful Indoor Air There are currently no statewide data that track the quality of indoor air.

 3. There is equitable distribution of environmental harms from air pollution such that they do not disproportionately burden any social group defined by class, race, location, age, or other factor.